Trails for Key Stage 2

 The Cathedral is a wonderful source of inspiration for poetry of all different styles and topics.
 By using the building, candles, artwork, incense, costume and music, children will be challenged to explore their thoughts and feelings, and encouraged in their use of language.
 By the end of the session, the children wil have worked in pairs or groups to compose their poetry, before performing these within the Cathedral.

-In this new activity, the children go back in time to Saxon Britain and explore everyday life using artefacts and role-play.
+The children go back in time to Saxon Britain and explore everyday life using artefacts and role-play.
 Starting with how King Offa founded the Saxon monastery at St Albans in 793AD, the trail then explores daily life, crime and punishment and the growth of the local settlements in the area.
 Finally, the children will look for Saxon evidence within the Cathedral, before being led in a handling session using Saxon artefacts.
+A great activity to explore local and national history.

 Signs and Symbols Trail - What do Christians believe?